Technical Schools vs. Career-Focused Colleges

 Learn more about our flexible career-focused degree and certificate programs.

 Additionally, there are many types of financial aid you can receive from a career-focused college.
-For example, Goodwin College offers scholarships, grants, federal loans, work study jobs, and veteran’s educational benefits.
+For example, Goodwin University offers scholarships, grants, federal loans, work study jobs, and veteran’s educational benefits.

 We're ready when you are.

 - Enrollment is hassle-free.

 - We’ll review your transcripts of prior learning (usually in less than one business day).